Conway’s Game of Life Simulator Online

 • Step advances a single generation, which is handy for studying small patterns.

-• Load a pattern like a Glider, Pulsar, or Gosper Gun to see classic Game of Life behavior.
+• Try one-click examples like Glider, R-pentomino, and Gosper Gun to see classic Game of Life behavior.

 • Toggle Wrap if you want the edges to connect like a torus, which changes how patterns travel.